rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

    The command won't respond until the installation is complete.
 When it returns you to the shell prompt, proceed to the next step.

-   If you get a `command not found` error, run `sudo apt-get install -f` per the preceding step.
+   If you get a `command not found` error, run `sudo apt-get install -f` again.

-10. Run the agent with the `--configure` option to configure it.
+10. Run the agent with the `--configure` option to configure it, and supply other options as needed.
+You are asked for your Rackspace Cloud account username and password.

         sudo /usr/local/bin/driveclient --configure --username <username> --apikey <apiKey> --flavor <flavor> --datacenter <dataCenter> --apihost api.drivesrvr.com

       - Use your Rackspace Cloud account username and API key for `<username>` and `<apiKey>`.
-For information about how to find your API key, see [View and reset your API key.](/how-to/view-and-reset-your-api-key).
+For information about how to find your API key, see [View and reset your API key](/how-to/view-and-reset-your-api-key).

       - The value for `<flavor>` is `privatecloud`, `raxcloudserver`, or `dedicated`.

       - For installation on an OnMetal server, you *must* specify the region and host name for the data center in order to connect.
-For an OnMetal server, best results have been received by setting `<flavor>` to `privatecloud` with the `--snet` flag.
+For an OnMetal server, we recommend setting `<flavor>` to `privatecloud` with the `--snet` flag.

-    **Note**: If you use any flavor other than `raxcloudserver`, the agent is shown as not installed in the **Backups** section at the bottom of the **Cloud Servers Details** page in the Cloud Control Panel.
-However, items do appear as they should on the **Backup** tab in the Cloud Control Panel.
+    **Note**: If you use any flavor other than `raxcloudserver`, the agent is shown as not installed in the Backups section at the bottom of the Cloud Servers details page in the Cloud Control Panel.
+However, items do appear as they should on the Backups tab in the Cloud Control Panel.

 11. When prompted to confirm that you want to overwrite your configuration file, answer `yes`.